Online Convex Optimization Using Coordinate Descent Algorithms: Introduction

 The main contributions of the paper can be summarized as follows.
 First, we extend the coordinate descent algorithms considered in \cite{Wright} to the online case and provide their regret analysis.
 To the best of our knowledge, this is the first attempt to look at possibilities of using coordinate descent methods to solve OCO problems.
 Second, we provide an in-depth regret analysis of various coordinate descent algorithms with different rules, such as cyclic updating rules and random updating rules.
 Specifically, we consider both random and deterministic online coordinate descent algorithms under assumptions commonly used in the literature.
-Additionally, we show that the regret bounds achieved by our online coordinate descent algorithms are comparable to those achieved by the literature on centralized full-gradient based online algorithms.
+In particular, most existing literature on OCO are based on extensions of offline algorithms that monotonically reduce the distance from the decision variable to the set of solutions at each iteration.
+An example is the well-known online gradient descent \cite{zinkevich2003online,hazan2007logarithmic}.
+However, offline deterministic coordinate descent algorithm, although has provable convergence properties to the set of solutions, does not necessarily result in an updated variable that is closer to the set of solutions at each iteration.
+We overcome this issue by using predictive like updates at each time which are detailed in Section \ref{RB-D}.
+Lastly, we show that the regret bounds achieved by our online coordinate descent algorithms are comparable to those achieved by the literature on centralized full-gradient based online algorithms.